sahil0-0-0/JAVA/README.md

    Enter Last Name: Kohli
    Output: Your Full Name is Virat Kohli.
    CODE --> fullName.java
 6. Write a Java program to perform basic arithmetic operations on two numbers.
    CODE --> arithmaticOperation.java
+7. Check if a year input by user is a leap year or not.
+   CODE --> leapOrNot.java